Economy of Nazi Germany: Recovery and rearmament

 The first financial package for rearmament was adopted by the Nazi government in June 1933, and it was extremely ambitious.
 Schacht approved a figure of 35 billion ℛℳ to be spent on military buildup over eight years.
 By comparison, the entire national income of Germany in 1933 was 43 billion ℛℳ, so the government was not merely proposing to increase military spending, but to make military production the primary focus of the national economy.
 Earlier in April, the cabinet had already agreed to release the military from the normal processes of budgetary oversight.
 Germany's international treaty obligations would not allow such extensive rearmament, so Hitler withdrew from the Geneva disarmament talks and from the League of Nations in October 1933.
 The German government feared that this might provoke immediate war with France at the time, but it did not.
 Still, the fear that war might come before Germany was prepared for it served to create a sense of urgency and reinforced the rearmament program.

 The army and the navy prepared to quickly expand their capacity and manpower.
-Plans were made to secretly build an air force (forbidden by the Treaty of Versailles), and the army prepared to introduce conscription within two years and grow to 300,000 soldiers by 1937 (also in violation of the Treaty of Versailles).
+Plans were made to secretly build an air force, and the army prepared to introduce conscription within two years and grow to 300,000 soldiers by 1937 (both were in violation of the Treaty of Versailles).
 At first, the navy did not benefit much from these rearmament plans, because Hitler wished to fight a land war in Europe and even hoped to make an alliance with the British Empire whereby the British would retain control of the seas.
 However, at the insistence of Admiral Erich Raeder, an expansion of the navy was also approved in 1934.
-This included the projected construction of 8 battleships (Versailles allowed a maximum of 6), 3 aircraft carriers, 8 cruisers (Versailles permitted 6), 48 destroyers (Versailles permitted 12), and 72 submarines (completely banned by the treaty).
+This included the projected construction of 8 battleships (Versailles permitted 6), 3 aircraft carriers, 8 cruisers (Versailles permitted 6), 48 destroyers (Versailles permitted 12), and 72 submarines (completely banned by the treaty).
 The unprecedented size of the military budget was impossible to hide from foreign observers.
 When Hitler was asked for an explanation, he claimed that Germany was "engaged only in essential maintenance and renewal expenditure."